SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 - money not issued by government
 	- privatized money
 	- very not conservative
+- basically all transactions + taxes silver by 1570

 ## Kennedy Bashing on People
 ### Ming